 One of the things we recommend is to think more about team work as an essential skill rather than a soft skill.
-It is an unrealistic goal to simply throw together a group of individuals and miraculously expect them to become a high performing team, without giving them to tools to become one!
+It is an unrealistic goal to simply throw together a group of individuals and miraculously expect them to become a high performing team, without giving them the tools to become one!

-We also like to view Team Work as a language; A collaboration of voices with one mind.
+We also like to view team work as a language; A collaboration of voices with one mind.

 We all do things, in work and life, to feel good about ourselves.
 Sometimes our experiences can cloud this basic need but it isn't irretrievable.
 Anyone who has children will tell you that even if you have had the worst day at work, if you take your poor mood into a child's life, they will pick up on it immediately.
 To prevent this distress to your child, we normally choose to change our behaviour to not upset them.
 Is there any reason why we can't do this with interactions at work?
 It's always worth remembering how we choose our behaviours, every day, at work or at home.

 This is also reflected in team work recognition and praise within the workforce.
 Nothing compares to a few well-chosen, well-timed, genuine words of praise.
 They're absolutely free and worth a fortune.
-Ella Wheeler Wilcox supports this theory; "A pat on the back is only few inches from a kick in the arse, but is miles ahead in results ".
+Ella Wheeler Wilcox supports this theory; "A pat on the back is only few inches from a kick in the arse, but is miles ahead in results."